Skip to main content

 Technical Analysis

-CVE-2025-40809 is an out-of-bounds write vulnerability classified under CWE-787 affecting Siemens Solid Edge SE2024 and SE2025 CAD software versions prior to V224.0 Update 14 and V225.0 Update 6 respectively.
-The flaw arises when the software parses specially crafted PRT files, which are proprietary part files used in Solid Edge.
-An attacker who can convince a user to open or process a malicious PRT file can trigger an out-of-bounds write, leading to memory corruption.
-This memory corruption can cause the application to crash (denial of service) or, more critically, enable arbitrary code execution within the context of the current user process.
-The CVSS 3.1 base score is 7.8, reflecting high severity due to the potential for full compromise of the affected application.
-The attack vector is local (AV:L), requiring the attacker to have local access or deliver the malicious file to the user.
-No privileges are required (PR:N), but user interaction is necessary (UI:R) to open the malicious file.
-The vulnerability affects confidentiality, integrity, and availability (C:H/I:H/A:H), making it a significant risk.
-Siemens has not yet published patches at the time of this report, and no known exploits have been observed in the wild.
-The vulnerability was reserved in April 2025 and published in October 2025.
-This vulnerability is particularly concerning for organizations relying on Solid Edge for critical design and manufacturing workflows, as exploitation could lead to intellectual property theft, sabotage, or disruption of engineering processes.
+CVE-2025-40809 is an out-of-bounds write vulnerability classified under CWE-787, affecting Siemens Solid Edge SE2024 and SE2025 CAD software versions prior to V224.0 Update 14 and V225.0 Update 6.
+The vulnerability arises when the software parses specially crafted PRT files, which are proprietary part files used within Solid Edge.
+An attacker can exploit this flaw by supplying a malicious PRT file that triggers an out-of-bounds write operation, corrupting memory.
+This memory corruption can lead to application crashes (denial of service) or, more critically, arbitrary code execution within the context of the Solid Edge process.
+The CVSS 3.1 base score is 7.8, reflecting high severity due to the potential for full compromise of the affected application’s process.
+The attack vector is local (AV:L), requiring the attacker to have local access or to convince a user to open a malicious file (UI:R).
+No privileges are required (PR:N), but user interaction is necessary.
+The vulnerability impacts confidentiality, integrity, and availability, as arbitrary code execution could allow data theft, manipulation, or disruption of CAD workflows.
+Siemens has not yet released patches at the time of this report, and no known exploits have been observed in the wild.
+The vulnerability is particularly concerning for organizations relying on Solid Edge for critical design and manufacturing processes, as exploitation could disrupt operations or lead to intellectual property theft.

 Potential Impact